 The quality of an evaluation depends on the freedom and extent of the investigation upon which it is based.
 Ordinarily a lawyer should have whatever latitude of investigation seems necessary as a matter of professional judgment.
-Under some circumstances, however, the terms of the evaluation may be limited.25 For example, certain issues or sources may be categorically excluded, or the scope of search may be limited by time constraints or the non-cooperation of persons having relevant information.
+Under some circumstances, however, the terms of the evaluation may be limited.
+Tex.
+Disciplinary R. Prof'l Conduct 1.02.
+For example, certain issues or sources may be categorically excluded, or the scope of search may be limited by time constraints or the non-cooperation of persons having relevant information.
 Any such limitations which are material to the evaluation should be described in the report.
-If after a lawyer has commenced an evaluation, the client refused
+If after a lawyer has commenced an evaluation, the client refused to comply with the terms upon which it was understood the evaluation was to have been made, the lawyer's obligations are determined by law, having reference to the terms of the client's agreement and the surrounding circumstances.
+Tex.
+Disciplinary R. Prof'l Conduct 2.02, Comment 6.